Catholic Church sex abuse cases in the United States: John Jay Report

-The United States Conference of Catholic Bishops (USCCB) commissioned the John Jay College of Criminal Justice in 2002 to conduct a comprehensive study based on surveys completed by the Roman Catholic dioceses in the United States.
-The product of the study, titled the John Jay Report indicated that some 11,000 allegations had been made against 4,392 priests in the USA.
-This number constituted approximately 4% of the priests who had served during the period covered by the survey (1950–2002).
+In 2002, the United States Conference of Catholic Bishops (USCCB) commissioned the John Jay College of Criminal Justice to conduct a comprehensive study based on surveys completed by the Roman Catholic dioceses in the United States.
+The product of the study, titled the John Jay Report, indicated that at least 10,000 allegations had been made against 4,392 priests in the United States.
+This number constitutes approximately 4% of the priests who had served during the period covered by the survey (1950–2002).
 Of the abused, 81% were male, and 19% were female, 22% were younger than age 11, 51% were between the ages of 11 and 14, and 27% were between the ages of 15 and 17 years when first abused.
 Within the youngest age group, 64% of abused children were male, while within the older age groups, 85% were male.
 2,411 priests had a single allegation made against them, while 149 priests had 10 or more claims made against them.

+Among the most controversial findings in the report the number of abuse victims climbing through the 1960s, peaking in the 1970s and sharply declining from 1985 onward.

-The John Jay report identified that the reported sexual abuse cases had a sharp increase in the 1960s and continued to do so until the decrease in reported sexual abuse cases in the 1980s which has continued till date.
-There does not appear to be a single primary cause of the abuse patterns within the Catholic clergy; however, the John Jay report suggests that many of the abusing priests were inclined to abuse victims because they have experienced childhood sexual abuse first hand.
+The John Jay report identified that the number of sexual abuse cases increased in the 1960s, peaked in the 1970s, and declined from 1980s until the conclusion of the study in 2002.
+There does not appear to be a single primary cause of the abuse patterns within the Catholic clergy; however, the report suggests that many of the abusive priests experienced childhood sexual abuse firsthand.

-A further analysis by the John Jay College found that, among clerics with a single accusation of abuse, the victims were more evenly divided between male and female and were more likely to be older.
-Abusers with greater numbers of victims abused a higher proportion of boys.
-The report also identified some subsets of abusive behaviour: pedophilia (96 priests) and ephebophilia (474 priests).
+The report also found that the victims of clerics with a single accusation of abuse were more evenly divided between male and female and were more likely to be older.
+The report also identified some subsets of abusive behavior: pedophilia (96 priests) and ephebophilia (474 priests).

-In spite of the importance of this study, the John Jay studies have been heavily criticized.'
+The John Jay study have been heavily criticized.'
 Some critics deemed the studies inaccurate and considered the researchers ignorant.

 Pennsylvania Grand Jury Report

-In 2018, a grand jury in Pennsylvania issued a report of 884 pages, stating that there were over 1,000 identifiable child victims of sexual abuse by over 300 priests in six of the eight Roman Catholic dioceses in Pennsylvania, while advising "that there were likely to be thousands more."
+In 2018, a grand jury in Pennsylvania issued a report of 884 pages stating that there were over 1,000 identifiable child victims of sexual abuse by over 300 priests in six of the eight Roman Catholic dioceses in Pennsylvania, while advising "that there were likely to be thousands more."

 Only two criminal charges were brought, as either the priests involved had died or the statute of limitations had run out, a situation the grand jury stated made them "sick".
 The grand jury recommended to the Pennsylvania Legislature that: